biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_36_1.png)

-<p>Now that we have our differences in growth we can pull out the largest growth, and the least growth (possibly negative growth) which it looks like we have here.</p>
+Now that we have our differences in growth we can pull out the largest growth, and the least growth (possibly negative growth) which it looks like we have here.

 ```python